Yoga Impact’s Yoga Therapy for Outreach Certificate Program

 Credit card and PayPal fees will be added to credit card payments.

-Tuition includes: one-on-one meetings with Nancy Candea, trainings with other YII Faculty, and guest speakers; YII Yoga Therapy Training Manual and online courses
+Tuition includes: one-on-one meetings with Nancy Candea, YII Yoga Therapy Training Manual.

 Other Expenses: travel and lodging as needed, yoga props and books.
 Although you are encouraged to develop a yoga resource book library, you are welcome to borrow some of your required reading materials.